Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Planning your next trip?
-Earn flexible travel points with an Avion credit card and redeem for travel, merchandise and more.
+You could earn flexible travel rewards with an Avion credit card and redeem your points for travel, merchandise and more.

-While it hasn’t quite reached the heights of Aeroplan or Air Miles, Avion is an up-and-coming travel rewards program offered by RBC Royal Bank.
+While it hasn’t quite reached the heights of Aeroplan or Air Miles, Avion is an up-and-coming travel rewards program offered by RBC (one of Canada’s Big Five banks).
 An Avion credit card lets you earn RBC points wherever you shop and has a more flexible redemption schedule than other frequent flyer programs.

 Learn more about how you can earn and redeem points quickly and easily, and compare to see which Avion credit card will get you the best deal.

 - Compare Avion credit card features side by side

 - How does the RBC Avion Rewards program work?

 - How to earn Avion points on your credit card